Personal Income Tax -> Plan ahead for next year's tax return

 You should plan ahead so that you are prepared to file your tax return next year without too much difficulty.

 One of the most important things to do during the year is to store all tax-related documents in one place.
-If you have a filing cabinet, have one or more folders for these documents, including:
+Our preference is to retain electronic versions of all documents, and we have a "folder" for each tax year, with subfolders for tax slips, donation receipts, etc in each tax year.
+Any electronic files should always be backed up!
+If you don't retain records electronically, just on paper, then if you have a filing cabinet, have one or more folders for these documents, including:

 If you don't have a filing cabinet, pick a drawer or two in which to store these records, or get a multi-pocket expandable file folder, preferably legal size.